Edward Maunde Thompson: Awards

 Maunde Thompson was knighted in 1895.
 He received honorary degrees from Oxford, Durham, St. Andrews and Manchester Universities, and was an honorary fellow of University College, Oxford.

 Legacy

-At Maunde Thompson's request, a portrait of him painted in 1909 by Edward John Poynter, was transferred to the British Museum, the Acquisition Notes of 13 May 1917 stating: "You will remember that it was understood that my portrait was eventually to return to the Museum, to have the honour of hanging among those of greater men.
+At Maunde Thompson's request, the portrait of him painted in 1909 by Edward John Poynter was transferred to the British Museum.
+The Acquisition Notes of 13 May 1917 stating: "You will remember that it was understood that my portrait was eventually to return to the Museum, to have the honour of hanging among those of greater men.
 I am giving up my house here – and shall be a wanderer for a time.
 It will not do to risk damage to the picture, and I should therefore propose to transfer it at once to your care if the Trustees approve."